BenJacquet/Keiken/piscine/week1/d01/1/README.md

 ## 4. What are the practical consequences of this experience?

-See previous answers, but moreover, I discovered that directories permissions is the determining factor for file deletion, then comes the sticky bit.
+See previous answers, but moreover, I discovered that directory's permission is the determining factor for file deletion, then comes the sticky bit.